-Cybersecurity Awareness Month—a time to raise awareness on a national level about the importance of cybersecurity—is wrapping up this week.
-So, I thought this would be an ideal time to underscore once more how modern data protection capabilities can help organizations be more resilient before, during, and after an attack—and how the right IT infrastructure can make them more and resilient, overall.
+Cybersecurity Awareness Month is wrapping up this week, so I thought it would be an ideal time to underscore once more how modern data protection capabilities can help organizations be more resilient before, during, and after an attack—and how the right IT infrastructure can make them more and resilient, overall.

 About six years ago, Kelsey-Seybold Clinic was hit with and recovered quickly from a ransomware attack that prompted the organization to reassess its security strategy and create an environment of immutable data snapshots and backups, which it developed in collaboration with Pure Storage.
-Following are a few highlights from the recent Q&A session I had with Littman, where we talked about the clinic system’s ransomware experience and the lessons that were learned:*
+Here are a few highlights from our Q&A:*

 AS: As you think about ransomware and other threats that might affect your environment, how does a data protection strategy play into your overall plan?

 ML: I jokingly say that we had ransomware before ransomware was cool.
 Fortunately, because of the data protection strategy we had at that time, we had snapshots and multiple copies of backups so employees could keep working while we responded.
 And thankfully, it was a slow-moving piece of malware and a small file share.
 About 44,000 files had been ransomed that we were able to cue up and restore.
 In the end, we recovered everything and walked away from the situation whole.

 That event alerted us more to the threat of ransomware, though, and the need to be prepared to deal with it.
 As a result, we beefed up our data protection program, and we started to think about not just doing our backups to disk but creating multiple copies on multiple storage systems.